-Mobile printers go with the user and thus are exposed to heat, cold, rains, dust etc. One of the most considered factors is the possibility of being dropped frequently.
-Also, the weight and size of mobile printer should allow for easy portability.
+Mobile printers go with the user and thus are exposed to heat, cold, rains, dust, etc. One of the most considered factors is the possibility of being frequently dropped.
+Also, the weight and size of the mobile printer should allow for easy portability.

 Mobile printer specifications come with IP ratings which when higher, are better suited to be mobile.
-An IP rating of 3 or more are best protected against rain and dust.
-A concrete mobile printer should be able to withstand multiple 5 foot drops.
+An IP rating of 3 or more is best protected against rain and dust.
+A concrete mobile printer should be able to withstand multiple 5-foot drops.

-The mobile printer you choose should be easy to use in a sense that that person using it should be able to perform above mentioned tasks easily – without having to rely on the tech support personnel.
+The mobile printer you choose should be easy to use in the sense that the person using it should be able to perform the above-mentioned tasks easily – without having to rely on tech support personnel.

 I would recommend Intermac PR3 for outdoor heavy use.
-You can wear it on belt and carry it all day.
-The printer speed is 3 inches and the light weight design is easy to use.
+You can wear it on the belt and carry it all day.
+The printer speed is 3 inches, and the lightweight design is easy to use.
 Among the bigger mobile printers are HP Officejet H470B Mobile and Pentax Pocketplus.
 The Officejet printer can print for 90 minutes upon charging.
 Pentax PocketPlus is rugged and can be carried anywhere easily.
-The only drawback for Pentax PocketPlus is that it is limited to black and white printing.
+The only drawback of Pentax PocketPlus is that it is limited to black and white printing.

 If you wish to add anything, please do so in the comments section.